SorenKyhl/TICG-chromatin/README.md

-# TICG-chromatin

-Theoretically Informed Coarse Grain (TICG) model applied to chromatin organization.
+# TICG-chromatin: Theoretically Informed Coarse Grain (TICG) model for chromatin organization.

-General overview:
+TICG-chromatin is a simulation engine for modeling the 3D conformation of DNA (chromatin) in the cell nucleus.
+We propose a novel coarse-grained particle representation of chromatin combined with field-theoretic energy functionals, enabling faster and higher resolution DNA modeling than previously documented in the literature.

-The base TICG engine (located in /src) is written in C++.

-A Python wrapper (located in /pylib) is the primary API for instantiating, dispatching, and analyzing simulations.
+The core engine (located in /src) is written in C++, and an accompanying Python wrapper (located in /pylib) is available for instantiating, dispatching, and analyzing simulations.
 A user should only need to familiarize themselves with the python library in order to use this simulation software.
-Higher level functionality is also available for conducting iterative simulations using maximum entropy optimization.
-This optimization routine parameterizes the model interactions in order to match experimental Hi-C conformation capture data.
+Higher-level functionality, including model parametrization using maximum entropy parametrization, is also available.

+See: [Chromatin structures from integrated AI and polymer physics model](https://doi.org/10.1371/journal.pcbi.1012912) for more details.

-## installation:
+## Installation:
-to build the engine (C++ extension) from source and install the python package (required first time)
+To build the engine as a C++ extension and install the engine as a python package, run:
 ```
 make all
 ```

-to install just the python package (C++ extension must have been built at least once)
+To install just the python package (C++ extension must have been built at least once), run:
 ```
 make install
 ```

 ## Documentation
-to build the docs:
+To build the docs, run:
 ```
 make docs
 ```
-after building, they are located in pylib/docs/build/index.html, and can be opened in a web browser
+after building, the docs are located in pylib/docs/build/index.html, and can be opened in a web browser

-## General Structure
+## Software Overview

 The core TICG simulation engine is written in C++ (located in src).
 Pybind is used to extend the engine as a python module (ticg).

-several higher level python modules are built on top of the engine in order to conduct both individual simulations and maxent optimizations:
+Several higher level python modules are built on top of the C++ engine in order to conduct both individual simulations and maxent parametrization.
+A general library overview is as follows:

-Simulations:
+For individual simulations, the following modules are available:
 - pyticg (low level), just the bare engine: supply your own configuration.
 - pysim	 (high level), abstraction containing a bare pyticg simulation engine along with configuration parameters and routines to execute equilibration and production simulations.

-Maxent Optimizations:
+For model parametrization against experimental Hi-C data, the following modules are available:
-- maxent (low level), just the optimizer and dispacher for iterative simulations
+- maxent (low level), just the optimizer and dispacher for iterative parametrization.
-- pipeline (high level), wrapper around maxent for manipulating maxent runs and their settings
+- pipeline (high level), wrapper around maxent for manipulating maxent runs and their settings.

 The following is a general description of the individual modules: